oddlama/vane/README.md

 > This system is not suited for giving out valuable traits (like *Angel* or *Unbreakable*), so we decided to create crafting recipes and modify loot tables instead.

 ## Installation

+For a comprehensive guide, visit the [Installation Guide](https://github.com/oddlama/vane/wiki/Installation-Guide) on the wiki.

 **This plugin requires Java 11!**